 - Super-resolution imaging of genome organization at a single nucleosome level (or "nucleome") in cancer progression.

 - Development of 3D super-resolution fluorescence nanoscopy for imaging thick tissue.

 Selected Recent Publications

 - [Uttam S*, Pham HV*], LaFace J, Leibowitz B, Yu J, Brand RE, Hartman DJ, Liu Y. Early prediction of cancer progression by depth-resolved nanoscale maps of nuclear architecture from unstained tissue specimens.
-Cancer Research, 2015; 75(22): 4718-4727. (* Co-first authors) Link
+Cancer Research, 2015; 75(22): 4718-4727. (* Co-first authors) Article Link Supplementary Data

 - Ma H, Xu J, Jin J, Gao Y, Lan L, Liu Y. Fast and precise 3D fluorophore localization based on gradient fitting.
 Scientific Reports, 2015; 5: 14335.
 ArticleLink CodeLink